dallasjohnson/alienworlds-architecture/shining.md

 ## Actions

-This smart contract manages the shining of NFT tokens.
-The owner of particular NFTs that can transfer the NFT as well as a TLM amount to this contract in order to exchange the NFT for a different one.
-For an NFT type to be exchangeable for another type it needs to be added to the lookup table with an associated cost for the exchange.

-Features include:

 * `addlookup(uint32_t from, uint32_t to, asset cost, uint8_t qty, time_point_sec start_time, bool active)` - adds source and destination NFT template ids as well as a cost and start time and a flag to indicate if the exchange pair is activated.
   * requires auth `s.federation@active`
 * `tlmtransfer` - This tracks TLM deposits into this account and stores a record in the deposits table associated with the sender.